New UK Health Report to Help Britons Adapt to Greater Health Risks as Climate Changes

 In this latest effort to better assess and gauge the health risks climate change poses in the UK, HPA researchers concluded that climate change poses a wide range of increased health risks from a range of factors, including greater ranges of temperature and a higher frequency of extreme weather events, as well as increased levels of ultraviolet (UV) radiation, increased levels and duration of allergens in the air, higher levels of outdoor and indoor air pollution and increased levels of food, water and insect-borne diseases.

-The HPA’s latest report also highlights the benefits a national strategy and nationwide efforts to reduce carbon and greenhouse gas emissions can have on improving health conditions in the UK.
-In addition to healthier air, land and water resources, these benefits extend to the promotion of healthier, more active lifestyles.
+The HPA’s latest report also highlights the benefits of a national strategy and nationwide efforts to reduce carbon and greenhouse gas emissions to improve health conditions in the UK.
+In addition to healthier air, land, and water resources, these benefits extend to promoting healthier, more active lifestyles.

 Commenting on researchers’ findings, HPA chairman Dr. David Heyman stated, “There is no doubt that climate change poses a wide range of challenges to public health in the UK.
-From increased risks of heatwaves through to potentially greater exposure to air pollution, indoors and outdoors, and potential changes to established pollen seasons, there are many issues all of which need further research and attention if we are to adapt to, or mitigate the effects.”
+From increased risks of heatwaves to potentially greater exposure to air pollution, indoors and outdoors, and potential changes to established pollen seasons, there are many issues, all of which need further research and attention if we are to adapt to or mitigate the effects.”

-This latest study on the health impacts of climate change in the UK follows up on previous seminal reports, including the 2001 publication of “The Health Effects of Climate Change in the UK,” by the Dept. of Health (DoH), a 2008 update of that study produced by the DoH and HPA, and production of the UK’s first Climate Change Risk Assessment (CCRA) in 2009.
+This latest study on the health impacts of climate change in the UK follows up on previous seminal reports, including the 2001 publication of “The Health Effects of Climate Change in the UK” by the Department of Health (DoH), a 2008 update of that study produced by the DoH and HPA, and the production of the UK’s first Climate Change Risk Assessment (CCRA) in 2009.

 The CCRA examines the impacts of climate change on health spanning 11 sectors of UK society.
 The CCRA research project was undertaken as required by the UK’s Climate Change Act of 2008.
 It incorporates what were then the latest long-range climate projections of the UK from the UK Climate Impacts Programme.